paulrobello/parllama/README.md

     * Install Scoop then do `scoop install python`

 ## Prerequisites for dev
-* Install pipenv
+* Install uv
-  * if you have pip you can install it globally using `pip install pipenv`
+  * if you have pip you can install it globally using `pip install uv`
 * Install GNU Compatible Make command
   * On windows if you have scoop installed you can install make with `scoop install make`